 Am I the only one that thinks collecting research articles is the most fun a person can have writing a research paper?
 There’s nothing better than finding a perfect article that argues your points exactly and backs up your research question.
 But knowing where to look for research articles seems to be one of the most challenging things about writing your research paper.
 The good news is, now that you have your research question, collecting research articles is going to be so much easier.
 There are basically three steps you’re going to take to find research articles:

 Filter your results so that you only view peer-reviewed articles

 Writing Your Research Paper

-Editing Your Paper
+Proofreading Your Paper

 It’s important to proofread your paper after you have finished your first draft.
 If possible, try to at least sleep on it and look at it again the next day.
 But if you’re rushing to finish this paper last minute, take a short break and step away from what you’ve written.